Library Facilities Master Plan

 The Library Facilities Master Plan will help steer decision making.
 The Plan will help the Library work with elected leaders to determine funding priorities.

 Surveys -- The Library conducted a survey to gain more in-depth insight into what residents want from their public library.
 More than 1,200 residents responded to the survey.

-Community Meetings -- The Library is hosting community meetings during the development of the Library Facilities Master Plan.
-This will include meetings to share the final report with the public.
+Community Meetings -- The Library is hosting community meetings during the development of the Library Facilities Master Plan to ensure the plan aligns with community needs.